The 11 most explosive emails between Epstein and Mandelson

 Lord Mandelson, at this point working in the private sector, responded by asking if Epstein would also be there, to which the financier said “not my cup a ‘tea”.

-The former minister attempts to explain that it is “a rave”, which Epstein asks if means “its for gays”, to which Lord Mandelson says: “Er no, tastey [sic] models and dancing”.
+The former minister attempts to explain that it is “a rave”.
+Epstein asks if means “its for gays”, to which Lord Mandelson says: “Er no, tastey [sic] models and dancing.”

 ‘Where r u ?
 I miss u’